Simonetta Colonna di Cesarò: Fashion career

-Elisabetta opened her first fashion house under the brand "Visbel" in 1946 at the family palace on Via Gregoriana in Rome, which remained its base until 1963.
+Simonetta opened her first fashion house under the brand "Visbel" in 1946 at the family palace on Via Gregoriana in Rome, which remained its base until 1963.
 The name "Visbel" combined her maiden name and that of her then-partner Michela Belmonte.
 It was later changed to "Simonetta Visconti," and then simply to "Simonetta" following her divorce.

 Her debut collection featured fourteen models, creatively using non-luxurious materials like dishcloths, linings, and trimmings, reflecting post-war Rome's material scarcity.
 The collection gained appreciation in both Italian and foreign fashion magazines.
 Her second collection, including eighteen models, presented richer designs and evening dresses, receiving coverage in high-fashion magazines.

 In February 1951, Simonetta participated in Italy's first fashion show organized by Giovanni Battista Giorgini in Florence.
 This led to a contract with Bergdorf Goodman for a Spring 1951 women's collection, greatly increasing her visibility in the USA.
 Her Mediterranean-inspired collection for Bergdorf Goodman was a success, with one of her dresses being the first Italian design presented at the New York Fashion Group's biannual show.

 In 1952, Simonetta received her first official professional recognition, the Diploma al Merito from the Confcommercio.

 She signed contracts with other U.S. and Canadian retailers.
 In 1954, Marzotto Group selected Simonetta and Pucci to promote their fabrics, showcasing the "Anaconda Line" with softer lines, characteristic of her work in the late 1950s.

 In 1953, Simonetta co-founded the SIAM - Sindacato Italiano Alta Moda which eventually became the Camera Nazionale della Moda Italiana, splitting with Giovanni Battista Giorgini and Italian High Fashion.
 They showcased their creations in Rome, days before the Florence shows at Palazzo Pitti.

 In 1955, the Simonetta brand launched its Incanto perfume in America, later expanding to other cosmetics in Italy.

 The "Rondò Line," featuring rounded forms popular at the time, was introduced in the 1957-1958 autumn-winter collection.
 This era blurred the lines between evening and cocktail dresses, and Simonetta's designs featured in luxury car advertisements in Vogue America.

 In 1957, Simonetta and Alberto Fabiani presented their collections in London, invited by Marks & Spencer.
 This collaboration led to the "Boutique Collection," characterized by practical, accessible models, suitable for American mass production.

 In 1962, Simonetta and her husband opened a Parisian atelier on rue François-Ier.
 The "Dauphin" collection marked its opening.
 The Via Gregoriana atelier closed in 1963.
 In 1964, Simonetta collaborated with Françoise Letessier, focusing on "Haute Boutique" ready-to-wear fashion, popular among celebrities like Elsa Schiaparelli and the Duchess of Windsor.